 - Next, you will need to treat the area for odors and stains.

-- There are a variety of pet urine removers available.
+- There are a variety of commercial pet urine removers available.
 Nature’s Miracle is a well known brand with a high success rate.
 Kids ‘n Pets is another product designed for removing a variety of stains and odors.
 Both are effective removing the stains and lingering odors that come from dog urine.
-Some have also found simple, white vinegar to be effective in removing pet odors as well.
+Some have found white vinegar to be effective in removing pet odors as well.

 - For carpet or padded furniture, make sure you apply enough to reach the bottom of the stain so all of the odor is removed.